Core Research Questions

 Many lessons have been learned (1-3) and more data are forthcoming.
 Individuals were colonized with S. aureus at high rates.
 Polyclonal colonization was common.
 USA300 colonization was frequent as was colonization with other S. aureus genetic backgrounds.
 Fomites were frequently contaminated.

-A second household contact study is planned, in early 2016, pending funding.
+A second household contact study is planned, in 2017, pending funding.

 - Miller LG, Eells SJ, David MZ, Ortiz N, Taylor AR, Kumar N, Cruz D, Boyle-Vavra S, Daum RS.
 Staphylococcus aureus skin infection recurrences among household members: an examination of host, behavioral, and pathogen-level predictors.
 Clin Infect Dis.
 2015 Mar 1;60(5):753-63.